Software Supply Chain Topics

 Learn MoreA tool that helps manage your uncompiled source code into repositories.
 Examples are GitHub or Bitbucket.

-Learn MoreThe Secure Software Development Framework (SSDF) is a set of practices from NIST designed to embed security throughout the software...
+Learn MoreThe Secure Software Development Framework (SSDF) is a set of NIST practices that embeds security into the development lifecycle to...

 Learn MoreA type of test that aims to verify functionality within a very specific, narrow scope, e.g., a specific function or class.